 Message Classification Description Text Messages A comment/reply to a message with only text.
 For more information on Text messages, refer to section 10.2.
-Innovator Admin Today at 9:51 AM The analysis is ahead of schedule.
+Innovator Admin Today at 9:51 AM A - 4 - Preliminary The analysis is ahead of schedule.
 It should complete next week.
 Flag Edit Reply Erase Text messages with @mention The @mention feature enables you to directly and easily notify another user about a comment added to a collaboration discussion.
 Enter the @username into the comment to include it in the target user's discussion feed even if the user is not directly following the item.
 If notification is enabled, they will receive a notification as well.
 Super User Today at 9:13 AM I found updated images.
 Please replace them before finalizing the document.
 Thanks!
-Flag Reply Hide replies Erase Innovator Admin Today at 9:37 AM Updates are made.
-FYI, @ES Admin Flag Edit Reply Erase

-Message Classification Description Snapshot Messages A comment/reply to a message with a snapshot.
+Innovator Admin Today at 9:37 AM A - 3 - Prelimi Updates are made.
+FYI, @ES Admin Flag Edit Reply Erase Snapshot Messages A comment/reply to a message with a snapshot.
 It may or may not include text.
 The thumbnail image in the message can contain markup information.
+Clicking the expand arrow in the upper left will make the image bigger for review

+Message Classification Description

-Clicking the expand arrow in the upper left will make the image bigger for review purposes.
-Note that if you hover the mouse over the image, it will include information regarding which page number of the document the Innovator Admin Today at 9:55 AM Please take a look at the snapshot.
-Flag Edit Reply Erase Automatic Messages Automated messages are created by history updates to the item.
+purposes.
+Note that if you hover the mouse over the image, it will include information regarding which page number of the document the snapshot is from.

+Innovator Admin Today at 9:55 AM A - 4 - Preliminary

+Please take a look at the snapshot.

+Flag Edit Reply Erase

+Automatic Messages Automated messages are created by history updates to the item.
 These message types and content are configurable by admin only.

-Innovator Admin Today at 9:51 AM Canceled state: "Implementing" > "Canceled" Flag Edit Reply Erase
+Innovator Admin Today at 9:51 AM Individual A - 4 - Preliminary A - 4 - Preliminary ▼

+Canceled state: "Implementing" > "Canceled"

+Flag Edit Reply Erase